tanykazy/tanykazy/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there 👋

 I'm an educator living in Japan.

 I love technology and create educational software and teach programming.

 My favourite areas are middleware and web front-end development.